 Programming Environments¶

-CSCS provides “programming environments” on Alps vClusters that provide compilers, MPI, and commonly used libraries and packages, that can be used to build applications from source.
+CSCS provides “programming environments” on Alps clusters.
+Programming environments provide pre-installed software, libraries and tools that can be used to build or install applications and workflows.
+For example:

 -